ioccc-src/winner/2000/jarijyrki/README.md

 #### 2.2.
 Starting and Loading Spreadsheets

-To start the spreadsheet program with an existing spreadsheet, use the following command line:
+To start the spreadsheet program with an existing spreadsheet, for instance [finance.sheet](finance.sheet), use the following command line:

 ```sh
 ./jarijyrki < finance.sheet